PsychoKillerdd/PsychoKillerdd/README.md

-- 👋 Hola Me llamo me gusta colo colo lo mas grande
+- 👋 Hola Me llamo Vicente
+- 👀 me gusta colo colo lo mas grande
-- 👀 I’m interested in JS
+- 👀 I’m interested in JS And The people
 - 🌱 I’m currently learning HTML TS CSS JS
 - 💞️ I’m looking to collaborate on EVERYONE
-- 📫 How to reach me nombre_politicamente_bocchi
-- ⚡ Fun fact: bocchi_the_rock

 <!---
 PsychoKillerdd/PsychoKillerdd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.